Well Sh*t

 “Tell me everything.
 Why did no one test you first?”

+And then finally the plot twisted.
 She sent me for bloodwork immediately.

-Bad.
+The results were pretty bad.
 Like “how-were-you-even-upright” bad.

 Severe anemia.
 The kind that makes your cells cry for help and your brain forget what words are.
 And some nasty serious secondary problems because of it...